bergesinstitute/graf-method/book-3-unit-2.md

 lo combinamos con el pretérito perfecto; básicamente usamos el pretérito perfecto para acciones y el imperfecto para descripciones.
 En inglés significa más o menos *I was* + verb *-ing.*

 💂 When we narrate in the past and add descriptions, they must use the imperfect tense.
-Normally, we combine it with the preterite; basically we use the preterite for actions and the imperfect for descriptions. the imperfect for descriptions.
+Usually, we combine it with the preterite; basically we use the preterite for actions and the imperfect for descriptions. the imperfect for descriptions.
 In English it roughly means *I was* + verb *-ing:*.